dell/dellemc-openmanage-ansible-modules/docs/modules/omevv_vcenter_info.rst

 Return Values
 -------------

-msg (always, str, Successfully fetched the vCenter information.)
+msg (always, str, Successfully retrieved the vCenter information.)
   Status of the vCenter information for the retrieve operation.